dmmurphy06/GISproject/Group Assignments/Week 4.readme.md

     * **OyyBC:**	Occupation Blue Collar
     * **HyyMVL:**	Median value of dwelling/housing units
     * **HyyMRN:**	Housing Median Rent of Unit

   *I would love your insight on feedback on these potential proxies for income.*
+Additionally, I am thinking through which overlays would best to layer over the GreenBook location data to speak to the question raised around shifts in landscapes of safety.